Want to make the most of your trip to Arizona? Wondering how you can capture consistently breathtaking photos of Antelope Canyon?

 That way, once the group has left, you’re ready with a new photo!

 Pro tip: Aim to include layers in your compositions.
 Layers create eye-catching patterns, and they can also add depth to your shot (which is pretty much always a good thing).

 Also, if people are lingering and you can’t get the photo you want, remember that it’s not always bad to include people in your shots!
 You can also have fun using ultra-long exposures that render passersby as ghostly blurs.

 7. Look for hidden slots

-9. High contrast
+9. Incorporate contrast

 10. Carry a water bottle

 Amar Ramesh is an emerging photographer from Redmond WA, USA.
-Photography, to him is a passion with infinite opportunities and he loves to share the lessons and tips that he learned with others.
-Please visit his Facebook Page for more.
-He is also in Flickr | Twitter | Portfolio.
+Photography is a passion with infinite opportunities, and he loves to share the lessons and tips that he learned with others.
+You can see his work here: Flickr | Twitter | Portfolio.